jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 100px; position: absolute; top: 400px; left: 320px;">Frameworks</h1>

 !SLIDE
 .notes Roda supports a middlware plugin, which allows the Roda application to be used as Rack middleware.
-So to use Rodauth in another web framework, you just create a small Roda app, load the middlware and rodauth plugins, and have the route block call r.rodauth.
+So to use Rodauth in another web framework, you just create a small Roda app, load the middleware and rodauth plugins, and have the route block call r.rodauth.

 <pre class="sh_ruby" style="font-size: 40px; margin-top: 10px;"><code>require 'roda'